A quick lesson in trucking law: maintenance duty

 One of these crashes seriously injured the Robinsons, who are clients of Coluccio Law.

-One Washington family’s story of a trucking accident
+One Washington family’s story of a preventable truck crash

 This car – the one that’s upside-down in this picture – used to belong to a young family from Fife, Washington.